Shubhankar118/-UI-Test-Automation-/README.md

 Test Cases:

 LoginPage.java: Tests the login functionality of the application.

 SearchPage.java: Tests the search feature.

 CheckOutPage.java: Tests the checkout process.

 PaymentPageTest.java: Tests the payment workflow.

 Teardown: After all tests are executed, the tearDown method in BasePage.java closes the WebDriver and quits the browser instance.

 Future Enhancements

 Given more time, the following improvements can be made to enhance the functionality and usability of this framework:

 Page Object Model (POM) Implementation: Refactor the framework to follow the Page Object Model for better scalability and maintainability.
-Data-Driven Testing: Use external data sources (e.g., Excel, CSV) for running tests with different sets of input data.
 Parallel Test Execution: Enable parallel test execution to reduce the time taken for test completion.
 Enhanced Reporting: Integrate tools like Allure or ExtentReports for more comprehensive test reports.
 Cross-Browser Testing: Extend the framework to support more browsers and platforms for comprehensive test coverage.